 Which?
 Best Buy fitness trackers

 Looking to buy a fitness tracker?
-Nobody goes to the lengths we do to put fitness trackers through their paces.
-You can be sure that a Best Buy fitness tracker will be accurate, comfortable and a breeze to use.
+Nobody goes to the same lengths we do to uncover the most accurate, most comfortable, and most reliable wearables.

-How we uncover the best fitness trackers
+How we test the best fitness and activity trackers

-We put fitness trackers from the biggest brands through a series of tough lab tests, and have found some great Best Buy models.
-But we’ve also found some that are inaccurate, and simply not up to the task.
-Our goal is to help you pick a fitness tracker that's accurate, as well as comfortable and a breeze to use.
+We put each fitness tracker through a series of tough lab tests and have found some great models that earn our Best Buy recommendation.
+But we’ve also found some that are inaccurate and simply not up to the task.
+One tracker that we tested was out by more than 40% when measuring heart rate during our tests.

-- Ease of use: Our testers spend weeks getting stuck into using the tracker and the accompanying app, so you can be sure they’ll find any niggles when using it.
+- Ease of use: our testers spend weeks getting stuck into using the tracker and the accompanying app, so you can be sure they’ll find any niggles when using it.

-Fitness tracker reviews you can trust
+Fitness and activity tracker reviews you can trust

 Which? is independent – we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
-We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.
+We're not influenced by third parties and we don't accept freebies from product manufacturers or retailers.
+We buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.